| I work in a professional

 permeating the corporate culture, little of which are in your realm

+of control.
 Given that you mentioned having a “not-taken-seriously” clash

 with more than one female manager, further investigation would